Stopping Overshopping, LLC, exists to alleviate the suffering, particularly to individuals, caused by compulsive buying. We work towards:

 Dr. Benson teaches therapists at a number of postgraduate institutes and college counseling centers and conducts 4-session didactic courses for therapist and 12-session trainings in the comprehensive treatment model that she and her colleagues have developed.
 For details, click here.
 Dr. Benson also teaches a course online, I Shop, Therefore I Am: Understanding and Treating Compulsive Buying.
 For details go to www.PsyBC.com.

-Maintaining a private practice in New York City, Dr. Benson and her associates Dr. Kathleen Galek, and Dr. Sarah Weinberger-Litman, see individual compulsive buyers and work with small groups in the New York metropolitan area.
-They also provide telephone coaching, using the same program, with overshoppers outside of the New York metropolitan area.
+Maintaining a private practice in New York City, Dr. Benson sees individual compulsive buyers and works with small groups in the New York metropolitan area.
+She and her associate Carla McNeil also provide telephone coaching, using the same program, with overshoppers outside of the New York metropolitan area.

 Did Dr. Benson ever have a shopping problem?
 YES!
 To read more about this.
 Click here.

 Carla McNeil, LCSW, received her Bachelor of Science degree with concentrations in Finance, Insurance, and Real Estate.
-After working in the insurance and finance business, she pursued and won a masters degree in Social Work from East Carolina University.
+After working in the insurance and finance business, she pursued and earned a masters degree in Social Work from East Carolina University.
 She also holds the designation of master hypnotist and EMDR therapist.
 Ms. McNeil has been in private practice since 2002 and has worked with various issues related to addictive disorders.
 While providing individual and group counseling related to compulsive shopping, including setting up spending plans and reviewing financial decisions that impact the future, she also completed training with Dr. Benson.
-Carla led the Spring 2011 Telecoaching group.
+Carla leads the 12-session telecoaching groups.

 Christina Anne Salerno joined Stopping Overshopping, LLC as a research assistant in April, 2013.
 She is currently a sophomore at Barnard College of Columbia University, where she is double majoring in Economics and Psychology and a teaching assistant for Introductory Laboratory in Experimental Psychology.
 Christina handles research, writing, and communications at Stopping Overshopping, LLC.